Please enable JavaScript to view this site.

 Action - Select which trace trigger is generated on comparator match.
 This will start or stop MTB trace recording.

-Linked with – A comparator can be linked with up to two other comparators to generate trigger signal based on data and address/address range comparison.
+Linked with - A comparator can be linked with up to two other comparators to generate a trigger signal based on data and address/address range comparison.

 Warning_orange